Tineco A10 Review

 Thanks to the removable tube and interchangeable tools, the A10 offers similar versatility to the Tineco A11 and Pure One S12.

-One advantage it has over the two other Tineco products is it’s the lightest option.
+One advantage it has over the two other Tineco products is that it’s the lightest option.
 In handheld mode, this vacuum weighs just a little over 2 pounds.

 This interchangeability is what gives the A10 its versatility.
 You can use this as a handheld or stick vacuum.